-The mission of the Computer Rehab Ministry is to collect, recondition and distribute computers to the UMC Social Service agencies (The Bridge, Epworth, Kingdom House, Shalom House) in St. Louis.
+The mission of the Computer Rehab Ministry is to collect, recondition and distribute computers to the UMC Social Service agencies (Epworth, Kingdom House) in St. Louis.
 By donating computers to the ministries supported by the church, the ministries can provide their clients to access to current technology.
 Volunteers are needed to rehab computers- no experience required.
 For more information, email ministry leader Emil Mariani.
+All Ages.

 For many in our community, affording even the most basic personal hygiene products is a struggle.
 Our Personal Essentials Ministry, in partnership with Circle of Concern Food Pantry, offers basic personal care items that Food Stamps won’t cover to 600+ families each month.
 We are looking for donations of toilet paper, shampoo, tampons, razors, and shaving cream.
 Please pick up extras of these products while shopping for yourself and drop them off in the narthex, or make a financial donation online (note “Personal Essentials” from the dropdown menu.)
 If you have questions or want to help in collecting items, please contact Cindy Wolk.
 All Ages.

 Manchester UMC volunteers make and deliver over 350 sandwiches each week that are distributed to guests of St. Vincent de Paul Parish.
 These sandwiches help sustain homeless and at-risk people in St. Louis.
 All ages and abilities are invited to put their faith into action each Tuesday from 10:30-11:30am in MUMC’s Fellowship Hall.
 All Ages.
 If you have questions, please contact ministry leader Liz Shuburte.

 Ready to Get Started?